pcafrica/advanced_programming_2025-2026/lectures/05/05-c++_functions_templates.md

 auto y = f(9.0); // y is equal to 27.0.
 ```

-Note that I did not need to specify the return type in this case, the compiler deduces it as `decltype(3 * x)`, which returns `double`.
+Note that there's no need to specify the return type in this case, as the compiler deduces it as `decltype(3 * x)`, which returns `double`.

 You can even *capture* local values to be used inside the labda as well:
 ```cpp